 A pair of foodies tasked architect Vanessa Fong with bringing light and connectivity to their tired kitchen in a narrow Victorian house

-When a pair of avid cooks approached architect Vanessa Fong to renovate their narrow semi-detached Victorian in the heart of Queen West, the kitchen was at the top of their to-do list.
+When a pair of avid cooks approached architect Vanessa Fong to renovate their narrow semi-detached Victorian home in the heart of Queen West, the kitchen, and the worse-for-wear addition off of it, was at the top of their to-do list.
 One look at the shady before photos shows why.

 The original lime-green scullery, with tiles running halfway up the wall, was completely cut-off from both the dining room and backyard, with scant natural light for chopping onions or following recipes from the couple’s cookbook collection.